 Learn the Romance Languages

-Romance languages like Spanish, French, and Italian are easier to learn because they are the daughter languages of Latin and Greek.
+Romance languages like Spanish, French, and Italian are easier to learn because they are Latin and Greek daughter languages.

 If you can say Latin is the mother of the English language, you can say ancient Greek is the mother of the Latin language (and hence the grandmother of the English language!).
 As such, a working knowledge of Ancient Greek helps you have a better grasp of English.